 What is Responsive Web Design?

-If you’ve heard of responsive design but aren’t exactly sure what it means yet, its web design that automatically resizes or responds to the device it’s being viewed on.
-Many of the world’s top e-Commerce sites use responsive design, meaning shoppers can use their desktop computers, but just as easily utilize their smart phones and tablets to shop.
+If you’ve heard of responsive design but aren’t exactly sure what it means yet, it is web design that automatically resizes or responds to the device it’s being viewed on.
+Many of the world’s top e-commerce sites use responsive design, meaning shoppers can use their desktop computers, but just as easily utilize their smartphones and tablets to shop.

 If it weren’t for responsive design, when you visited a traditional website much of the information would be out of the view of your screen, and it would be difficult to navigate.

 Responsive design simplifies things for businesses because they only have one site, yet it’s versatile enough to be viewed in a variety of ways.
 Without responsive design not only might the information be pushed off the screen, but large images can cause problems in the overall layout, and very graphic-heavy sites can take a long time to load on a mobile device.

 With responsive design, you’re giving readers and viewers a site optimized for their device, and rather than images breaking up the layout or causing loading problems, they’ll automatically resize.

 Responsive design isn’t just important for general business websites—it’s also something more companies are turning to when they create their e-Learning and training content.

 One misconception surrounding responsive design is that it’s only useful for smartphones.
 While this is certainly true, as we’ve mentioned it’s also valuable for tablets, but additionally, responsive design can optimize the viewing of your website or e-Learning content across varying PC resolutions.